vtexdocs/dev-portal-content/docs/vtex-io/Reference/concepts.md

 ## [Edition App](/docs/guides/vtex-io-documentation-edition-app)

-An **Edition App**consists of a bundle of settings, policies, back-end and front-end apps encapsulated and exported by a *Sponsor Account.*
+An **Edition App**consists of a bundle of settings, policies, backend and frontend apps encapsulated and exported by a *Sponsor Account.*

 ## [Interfaces](/docs/guides/vtex-io-documentation-interface)